blagae/whitakers_words/project_structure.md

 The output is stored as large Python files in the `whitakers_words.generated` package.
-We generate them on install instead of adding them to version control, because it is always possible that the format of the generated files changes, and it's much more intuitive to do this in generator code than in a big wall of text.
+We generate them on install instead of adding them to version control, because it is always possible that the format of the generated files changes, and it's much more intuitive to read the changes in the generator script than in seeing a thousand random changes in a wall of text.

 If you are cloning the project and trying to run the files, first install the package locally: